contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 ## Testable Architecture

-If your system architecture is all about the use cases, and if you have kept your frameworks at arm’s length, then you should be able to unit-test all those use cases without any of the frameworks in place.
-You shouldn’t need the web server running to run your tests.
-You shouldn’t need the database connected to run your tests.
+If your system architecture is all about the use cases, and if you have kept your frameworks at arm's length, then you should be able to unit-test all those use cases without any of the frameworks in place.
+You shouldn't need the web server running to run your tests.
+You shouldn't need the database connected to run your tests.

 # The Clean Architecture